-Danny grows up to become a writer, and thus the loose autobiographical nature of Twisted River emerges.
+Danny grows up to become a writer, and thus the loose autobiographical nature of Last Night in Twisted River emerges.
 Several of the eight novels Danny publishes sound vaguely like those of Irvings.
 And, a few of the details of Danny’s life (age, schools) reflect Irving’s as well.
-To some extent Irving acknowledges the autobiographical nature of his writing in that Twisted River is a story within a story – by the end, Danny (the writer) has begun his ninth novel that begins in the logging camp, centers around Ketchum, and has the same first sentence as Twisted River.
+To some extent Irving acknowledges the autobiographical nature of his writing in that Last Night in Twisted River is a story within a story – by the end, Danny (the writer) has begun his ninth novel that begins in the logging camp, centers around Ketchum, and has the same first sentence as Twisted River.

 Like his other novels that I’ve read, Irving skips back and forth in the chronology of his narrative, but uses the jumps expertly to weave plot and people into a story so thick and real you’ll forget that you haven’t always known them.